Cruising is our family’s favorite way to vacation.

 Cruise delays are rare but they do happen.
 In fact, one happened on our very first cruise.

-While we were out at sea, Hurricane Sandy came barrelling up the east cost closing Port Canaveral the day we were supposed to return home.
+While we were out at sea, Hurricane Sandy came barrelling up the east cost.
+This closed Port Canaveral the day we were supposed to return home.
 We got an extra day on our cruise for free but the people on the next cruise lost the first day of their cruise.

 Leave Plenty Of Wiggle Room For Your Return Flight

 On a later cruise, the beginning of our cruise was delayed.
-Due to heavy fog at the port of Tampa, the cruise ship didn’t arrive until the late morning when they usually arrive in the early morning.
+Due to heavy fog at the port of Tampa, the cruise ship didn’t arrive until the late morning.
+The ships usually arrive in the early morning.

 This meant the cruise ship didn’t leave port until a few hours after the scheduled time.
 While these delays are rare, you need to have a contingency plan in case it happens to you.